-- Seek formal approval of the enhanced plan, noting the alternative adapted standard plan should funding from the Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (with the Scheme) will be applied to Begnagh Bog.
+- Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with engineering drawings outlining how the various rehabilitation methodologies (The Scheme PCAS) will be applied to Derryshannoge Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See map for an indicative view of the application of different rehabilitation methodologies). - Carry out a hydrology and drainage management assessment of the proposed enhanced rehabilitation measures; - Carry out a review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation.
-Incorporate the results of this appraisal into the rehabilitation plan to minimise known archaeological disturbance, where possible;
+(See map for an indicative view of the application of different rehabilitation methodologies). - A drainage management assessment of the proposed enhanced rehabilitation measures will be carried out and any issues identified resolved and the rehabilitation plan adapted.

-- Carry out a review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements.
-There are no known rights of way at Begnagh bog. - Carry out a review of remaining milled peat stocks.
-It is expected that all peat stocks will eventually be removed or decommissioned.
-This process commenced in mid 2021. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, such as the presence of sensitive ground-nesting bird breeding species (e.g. curlew, ringed plover or lapwing) or marsh fritillary butterfly larval webs, etc. The scheduling of rehabilitation operations will be adapted, if needed.
-Surveys will be scoped and carried out based on the baseline ecological survey and previous knowledge of sites. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment (AA) of the Rehabilitation Plan.
-Incorporate any required mitigation measures from the AA in the plan for the delivery of rehabilitation and decommissioning across the site. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+- A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation will be carried out.
+The results of this assessment will be incorporated into the rehabilitation plan to minimise known archaeological disturbance, where possible. - A review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements is to be carried out. - There are peat stocks remaining on the bog.
+Derryshannoge bog will be cleared of stock by end of February 2023. - An ecological appraisal of the potential impacts of the planned rehabilitation on the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) is to be carried out.
+The scheduling of rehabilitation operations will be adapted, where required. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.